 As we in Christchurch have suspected, the private insurers’ primary relationship is not with us, the insured, it is with their re-insurers.
 We need an insurance plan for when New Zealand’s Alpine Fault erupts, the social and economic well-being of communities in New Zealand and beyond is dependent on it.
 Subjecting the community to this current insurance fiasco is unacceptable.
 Glenn Livingstone, Christchurch City Councillor

 This book is the real and shocking story of the Canterbury Earthquake disaster.
 The Plot: how our own Government left Cantabrians to be devoured by Corporate Insurance Companies who ran to the fine print in our policies to minimise their contractual obligations.
 Sarah has the facts and insight into these black years in New Zealand’s history.
 Kiwis must read this book!!
 Rev. Mike Coleman (See https://vimeo.com/55396555)

 It will be for local authorities and national governments to act for the greater good – the honest and full protection of the nation’s citizens.
 I commend the book to all New Zealanders and Australians.
 Herman Wijffels, Professor of Sustainability and Social Change at Utrecht University, The Netherlands

-The Christchurch Fiasco…. is available at all good bookshops and/or can be ordered from Dunmore Publishing Limited at www.dunmore.co.nz
+The Christchurch Fiasco…. is available at all good bookshops (Whitcoulls and Paper Plus) and/or can be ordered from Dunmore Publishing Limited at http://www.dunmore.co.nz/

 ~Future Proofing for a sustainable, participatory, democratic society.